Anshul-Singla/myHour-backend/README.md

 ### Goal

-- Create a simple product website:
+- Create a backend which keeps tracks of time & projects :-
   - Login
   - Signup
   - Organize projects